-For belay assignments, the Chief Belayer should consider the following:
+For belay assignments, the Head Belayer should consider the following:

-- More-experienced belayers should be assigned to the more difficult-to-belay routes as determined by Chief Belayer in conjunction with Chief Routesetter and Chief Judge. - Belayers should be assigned according to their strengths. - Belayers should be assigned with consideration to weight differences between the belayer and climbers in a given category. - Belayers should not normally be assigned to belay a category that contains their relative or someone they coach, especially at youth competitions.
-The Chief Belayer should inform the Chief Judge of any exceptions. - If possible, belayers should be assigned to the same categories each round so the climbers have a consistent (set of) belayer(s).
+- More-experienced belayers should be assigned to the more difficult-to-belay routes as determined by Head Belayer in conjunction with Chief Routesetter and Jury President. - Belayers should be assigned according to their strengths. - Belayers may be assigned with consideration to weight differences between the belayer and climbers in a given category. - Belayers should not normally be assigned to belay a category that contains their relative or someone they coach.
+The Head Belayer should inform the Jury President of any exceptions.